 They will understand.
 Text messages can be a distraction and while they might only take ten seconds of your time, the anxiety of waiting for a response will distract you from studying whether you realize it or not and sometimes it is best to leave your phone in the other room, or turn it off.

 Budgeting for college might not be on your priority list but it should be because it will change how you study and your ability to focus on what really matters.
 Start following each of the steps that I outlined and pretty soon budgeting for college will become second nature.
-You can also learn how to go to college for free.

 By Guest Writer Lacey J.